Lotto24/app-doctor/README.md

 java -jar libs/app-doctor-all-1.0.jar --db failure-causes.yaml --log $log
 ```

-app-doctor will try to match your log file against the failure causes provided in the database yaml file and it will notify you if it detects any common failure cause.
+App-doctor will try to match your log file against the failure causes provided in the database yaml file and it will notify you if it detects any common failure cause.

 ```
 [app-doctor] Scanning log file (/home/john/my-application/logs/my-app.catalina.out)